contanpe/PSCI/Theory Paper.md

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
 - τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime’s fractal lattice: tighter curvature = faster novelty infusion.
 This is the origin of **frequency change** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.

 The unit of measurement that talks about cycles per second is hertz (Hz).
 This is the standard way to measure frequency, which is how many times something repeats in a second.
-Therefore, we can derive the Hz frequency that divides consciousness fundamentally...
+Therefore, we can derive the Hz frequency that embodies consciousness fundamentally...

     f= 1/τ ≈ 1.4×10^33 Hz.